Andy North

-Early years
+Early life

 North was born in Thorp, Wisconsin, and raised in Monona, Wisconsin.

 He attended Monona Grove High School, graduating in 1968.
 While still in high school, he lost in the final match of the Wisconsin State Amateur Match Play Championship at Merrill Hills Country Club.
 Two years later, he won the 1969 Wisconsin State Amateur Championship at Westmoor Country Club in Brookfield, Wisconsin by defeating Archie Dadian in the match play final.

-College career
+Amateur career

-North accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Buster Bishop's Florida Gators men's golf team from 1969 to 1972.
+North accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida.
+He played for coach Buster Bishop's Florida Gators men's golf team from 1969 to 1972.
 He was a three-time first-team All-Southeastern Conference (SEC) selection, and an All-American in 1970, 1971 and 1972.
-North graduated from Florida with a bachelor's degree in business administration in 1972, and was later inducted into the University of Florida Athletic Hall of Fame as "Gator Great."
+North graduated from Florida with a bachelor's degree in business administration in 1972 and was later inducted into the University of Florida Athletic Hall of Fame as "Gator Great."

 Professional career

-North turned professional in 1972.
-He had a moderately successful career on the PGA Tour made remarkable by the fact that two of his three wins on the Tour were in the U.S. Open.
+In 1972, North turned professional.
+He had a moderately successful career on the PGA Tour made remarkable by the fact that two of his three wins on tour were in the U.S. Open.
 The first PGA Tour win of North's career came at the 1977 American Express Westchester Classic.
-He was 28 years old when he won the 1978 U.S. Open at Cherry Hills Country Club in Cherry Hills Village, Colorado.
+The following year he won the 1978 U.S. Open at Cherry Hills Country Club in Cherry Hills Village, Colorado.
 He moved into the lead after the second round, and was one shot ahead going into Sunday, but an erratic final round left him needing to make a five on the last hole to take the championship.
-He struggled up the 18th, finding the rough twice and then landing in a greenside bunker, but he made a four-foot putt to win by one stroke over J. C. Snead and Dave Stockton.
+He struggled at the 18th hole finding the rough twice and then landing in a greenside bunker.
+However, he made a four-foot putt to win by one stroke over J. C. Snead and Dave Stockton.

 At the 1985 U.S. Open, on the South Course at Oakland Hills Country Club in Bloomfield Hills, Michigan, North found himself two shots behind Chen Tze-chung of Taiwan going into the final round, but three shots clear of the rest of the field.
 Chen moved into a four-shot lead early, but threw the tournament wide open by shooting a quadruple bogey eight on the fifth hole.
-The lead swung between North, Chen, Denis Watson, Payne Stewart, and Dave Barr, who had surged into contention, but North went into the last hole with a two-shot lead, and his bogey five was enough to give him a second major championship.
+The lead swung between North, Chen, Denis Watson, Payne Stewart, and Dave Barr.
+However, North went into the last hole with a two-shot lead, and his bogey five was enough to give him a second major championship.

 North played on the 1985 Ryder Cup team.
 In 1990, he won the PGA Grand Slam of Golf.
 Since turning 50 in 2000, North has played intermittently on the Champions Tour.
 His best finish at this level is a win at the 2008 Liberty Mutual Legends of Golf.